 How to clean the list?

-Next, if you send to someone dozens of emails, you should consider removing that subscriber from the list because he or she hasn’t shown any interests for your campaigns.
+Next, if you send someone dozens of emails, you should consider removing that subscriber from the list because he or she hasn’t shown any interest in your campaigns.

 If the subscriber doesn’t open your emails after 30 or 50 campaigns - why should you send him more emails?
 There’s no reason for that.